 - The role and identity of the designated safeguarding lead (DSL) and any deputies

-- Are aware of their local early help process and understand their role in it
+- The local early help process and understand their role in it

-- Are aware of the process for making referrals to children’s social care and for statutory assessments under the Children Act 1989
+- The process for making referrals to children’s social care and for statutory assessments under the Children Act 1989

-- Know what to do if a child tells them they're being abused or neglected
+- What to do if a child tells them they're being abused, exploited or neglected

 How and when to provide safeguarding updates to staff